Atry/MIXIN/specification.md

 - **Use Early Binding When**:

-  - You need a reference to always point to a specific mixin or property, regardless of how the mixin is inherited or extended.
+  - You need an inheritance to always point to a specific mixin or property, regardless of how the mixin is inherited or extended.
   - You want to ensure that a property remains constant and unaffected by changes in the inheritance hierarchy.

 - **Use Late Binding When**:
-  - You want references to adapt dynamically based on the context in which the mixin is used.
+  - You want inheritances to adapt dynamically based on the context in which the mixin is used.
   - You are building mixins intended for reuse and extension, where properties may be added or merged.

 ### 6.4 Summary

-In MIXIN, choosing between early and late binding allows you to control how references are resolved during inheritance and evaluation:
+In MIXIN, choosing between early and late binding allows you to control how inheritances are resolved during inheritance and evaluation:

-- **Early Binding**: Ensures a fixed reference that remains constant across all contexts.
+- **Early Binding**: Ensures a fixed inheritance that remains constant across all contexts.
 - **Late Binding**: Provides flexibility by adapting to the current context, making it suitable for dynamic and extensible mixin definitions.

-By understanding these binding rules and how the first segment of a reference determines the resolution mechanism, you can design mixins that behave predictably and flexibly, depending on your use case.
+By understanding these binding rules and how the first segment of an inheritance determines the resolution mechanism, you can design mixins that behave predictably and flexibly, depending on your use case.

 ## 7. Appendices